postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 # Sharing State with Advice

-When you need to share _compile-time_ state between different pieces of advice, or between your implementation of the `BuildAspect` method and between advice, you have a few strategies to choose from.
+When you need to share _compile-time_ state between different pieces of advice, or between your implementation of the `BuildAspect` method and the advice, you have a few strategies to choose from.

 > [!NOTE]
 > When you need to share _run-time_ state with advice, you have to choose another strategy, for example by introducing a field in the target type and using it from several advice methods.